viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ## Control your mock robot using the Viam app

-When you add components to your robot, the Viam app automatically generates a UI for them under the **Control** tab:
+When you add components to your robot, the Viam app automatically generates a UI for them under the [**Control** tab](https://docs.viam.com/manage/fleet/robots/#control):

-{{< imgproc src="/tutorials/build-a-mock-robot/control-tab.png" alt="Screenshot from the Viam app showing the Control tab with the fake arm, and motor components." resize="400x" >}}
+{{< imgproc src="/tutorials/build-a-mock-robot/control-tab.png" alt="The Control tab with the fake arm, and motor components." resize="400x" >}}

 You can use the **Control** tab UI to send commands to your robot.